NixOS/nix/doc/manual/src/architecture/store/store.md

 A Nix store is a collection of [store objects](objects.md) with associated operations.

-These store objects can hold arbitrary data, and Nix makes no distinction if they are used as build inputs, build results, or build rules.
+These store objects can hold arbitrary data, and Nix makes no distinction if they are used as build inputs, build results, or build tasks.

 A Nix store allows adding, retrieving, and deleting store objects.
-It can perform builds, that is, transform build inputs using instructions from the build rules into build outputs.
+It can perform builds, that is, transform build inputs using instructions from the build tasks into build outputs.
 It also keeps track of *references* between data and can therefore garbage-collect unused store objects.

 There exist different types of stores, which all follow this model.